-Many of the key informants were of the view that insecurity has forced many health workers to relocate from Zamfara to other States in Nigeria for fear of their safety.
-The respondents opined that constant kidnapping especially in rural communities by bandits has made medical personnel to move out of Zamfara State for their protection.
+Many of the key informants were of the opinion that insecurity has forced many health workers to relocate from Zamfara to other States in Nigeria.
+The respondents opined that constant kidnapping especially in rural communities by bandits, has made medical personnel to move out of Zamfara State for their protection.
 One of the key informants in Tsafe Local Government who was interviewed on the 2nd of October, 2023, lamented thus: